-Based on the latest scientific findings in the field of neuroscience, Dr. Fotuhi has developed tailored programs for recovery from concussion and memory loss, as well as to improve attention and concentration in individuals of all ages.
+Based on the latest scientific findings in the field of neuroscience, Dr. Fotuhi has developed a tailored Attention Boosting Program for recovery from concussion and memory loss, as well as to improve attention and concentration in individuals of all ages.

 Attention Deficit Disorder, with or without Hyperactivity, is often due to a combination of genetic and environmental factors.
 In many cases, a stressful environment, low levels of vitamins D or B, anemia, sleep issues, and poor diet can worsen ADHD symptoms.
 At our brain center, we first evaluate all potential causes of your attention issues and then provide you with a comprehensive treatment program that features cutting-edge neurofeedback treatment and individualized brain coaching.